5 Things to Do Now If You Are In a Car Accident While Pregnant

 5. Contact an Attorney

-When you have a car accident, it is a good idea to contact a lawyer who specializes in car accidents.
+When you have a car accident, it is a good idea to contact a St Louis Car Accident Lawyer.
 This kind of attorney can help you deal with insurance companies for car accident claims, which themselves can be confusing and frustrating.
 They will help you reach a settlement for damages to your car and any medical bills for you and your baby.
 (If you live in Missouri or Illinois, it helps to know how claims work in those states, too.)

 You may not show any signs of being hurt, but your baby could be at risk.
 What may seem like a routine insurance claim could get much more complicated if your baby is hurt.
 A lawyer can be by your side through each step of the process, ensuring you get fair compensation for your child’s injuries.